xantoine-dev/KnitecIQ/Readme.md

-# Gemini Chatbot Interface with Streamlit
+# OpenAI Chatbot Interface with Streamlit

 ## Overview

-This Streamlit app collects property/contact info and then guides the user through a KniTec IQ chat questionnaire backed by Gemini.
-It stores chat history for later recall.
+This Streamlit app collects property/contact info and then guides the user through a KniTec IQ chat questionnaire backed by OpenAI.
+Chat history stays in the browser session (not shared across users).

 ## Getting Started

 ### Dependencies

 - `streamlit`
-- `google-generativeai`
+- `openai`
 - `streamlit-authenticator`
-- `joblib`, `python-dotenv`
+- `python-dotenv`

 ### Setup